eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 > [Approval is] not the best of the methods I tested, but it certainly is the best "bang for the buck"; a simple reform, with basically no downsides, which improves outcomes hugely.
 (Quinn, 2017<d-cite key="quinn2017vseSummary"></d-cite>)

-And it is absolutely undeniable: single-round Approval voting, while simple and strong like a reliable sedan, absolutely underperforms the fancy sports car of STAR voting in VSE.
+And it is absolutely undeniable: single-round Approval voting, while simple and strong like a reliable sedan, absolutely underperforms the fancy sports car of STAR voting in VSE, especially under the "honest" model of Approval voting used in the code (which functions like a SCORE system with two options).

 But how robust is that edge?
 If we are to describe VSE simulations as "like how engineers can test the plans for a new skyscraper before actually building it," then I would hope that the engineers test the skyscraper in weather other than a perfectly sunny day.
 Perhaps we should see how the plans fare when there's a hurricane, or an earthquake, or a flood.
 If the skyscraper is only tested in perfect conditions, then that does not make me feel particularly safe if I have to live on the eightieth floor.